West Walk Forest of Bere

 Time: 50 minutes

-Distance: 1.6 miles
+Distance: 2.5 km /1.6 miles

-Terrain: Well maintained woodland paths, some steady hills
+Terrain: Well maintained woodland paths, some steady hills.

-Refreshments: Mimi Makes food truck in the car park with cakes, bakes, hot drinks and hot dogs, Thursday - Sunday
+Refreshments: Mimi Makes food truck in the car park with cakes, bakes, hot drinks and hot dogs, Thursday - Sunday.

-Toilets: Yes, beside the car park
+Toilets: There are toilets in the car park

 Known to some as Hundred Acre Wood, West Walk is actually part of The Forest of Bere, an ancient landscape that once stretched uninterrupted across much of Southern Hampshire.
 Today, you will find miles of easy, marked woodland trails as well as an excellent children’s playground and picnic area.